-Elgeete Holdings, Inc is a private holding company, substantially owned and controlled by members of the Ting Family.
-Mr. Jolly L. Ting, the single largest stockholder in these companies, exercises the voting power over these shares.
+Elgeete Holdings, Inc. is a private holding company, substantially owned and controlled by members of the Ting Family.
+Mr. Jolly L. Ting, the single largest stockholder among the Ting Family in this company, exercises the voting power over the shares.